The Professor is in.

 "When you get these jobs that you have been so brilliantly trained for, just remember that your real job is that if you are free, you need to free somebody else"- Toni Morrison

-This is a digital archive containing stories, educational resources, and vibes created by a Black woman.
 This page is not affiliated with any University.

 About Me: